Li Xiaopeng (gymnast): Personal life

-He met his wife, a Chinese-American girl Li "Angel" Anqi daughter of former gymnasts Li Xiaoping and Wen Jia at the 2003 World Championship in Anaheim, California where her father served as a host and interpreter for the Chinese team.
-They became engaged in 2008, and married in LA on June 5, 2010.
+He first met his wife, Li "Angel" Anqi, at the 2003 World Championship in Anaheim, California.
+Her father, Li Xiaoping, served as a host and interpreter for the Chinese team.
+They became engaged in 2008, and married in Los Angeles on June 5, 2010.
 The couple held a second marriage ceremony in Beijing on July 11, 2010.
 Due to a problem with the visa of Li's parents, they were unable to attend the LA wedding ceremony.
 On January 12, 2012, they had their first child named Olivia (Li Xinqi).
 His second child, a son, named Max was born in June 2016.

 Television shows

-Li Xiaopeng and his daughter have been regular cast members on the show "Dad came back" (a version of Korean reality-variety show "Return of Superman") on which dads have to take care of their child/children without help of anyone (including their wives) in 48 hours.
+Li Xiaopeng and his daughter have been regular cast members on the show Dad is Back (a version of Korean reality-variety show The Return of Superman) on which fathers have to take care of their children without the help of anyone (including their wives) in 48 hours.
 After the first season was aired, his daughter gained a lot of love from public and fans.
 He also appeared on other television shows such as the first season of The Amazing Race China and the 2016 Race the World (非凡搭檔), which he had to quit before the finale due to the expected birth of his second child.